clentafrica/.github/profile/README.md

 1. Climate Change
 2. Energy
 3. Environment
-4. Gender Equality
+4. Disability & Gender Equality
+5. Environmental Health
-5. Technology
+6. Technology

 ## How We Use Technology